 WorkKeys assessments are considered high-stakes exams.
 They are proctored by a statewide network of providers contracted by the South Dakota Department of Labor and Regulation.

-KeyTrain is a comprehensive, yet east-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
+KeyTrain is a comprehensive, yet easy-to-use system for improving the basic skills measured by the WorkKeys Assessment System.
 Using KeyTrain, you can assess your potential WorkKeys score, review topics in each WorkKeys skill area, and practice problems similar to those on an actual WorkKeys assessment.

 The KeyTrain system includes targeted, self-paced instruction, pre-and post-assessments, a complete learning management system and an occupational job profile database.
 These components can be used to help individuals learn, practice and demonstrate the skills they need to succeed in the jobs and career they desire.

 For more information on how to acquire a National Career Readiness Certificate (NCRC), contact any South Dakota Department of Labor and Regulation local office.